-- making recommendations to the Board on the Company's policy and structure for all remuneration of Directors and senior management and on the establishment of a formal and transparent procedure for developing policy on such remuneration; - determining the specific remuneration packages of all executive Directors and senior management, including benefits in kind, pension rights and compensation payment; - reviewing and approving performance-based remuneration and discretionary bonus; - considering and approving the grant of share options and share appreciation rights to eligible participants; - ensuring that no director can solely determine his/her own remuneration.
+- making recommendations to the Board on the Company's policy and structure for all remuneration of Directors and senior management and on the establishment of a formal and transparent procedure for developing policy on such remuneration; - determining the specific remuneration packages of all executive Directors and senior management, including benefits in kind, pension rights and compensation payment; - reviewing and approving performance-based remuneration and discretionary bonus; - considering and approving the grant of share options and share appreciation rights to eligible participants; - reviewing and approving matters relating to share schemes under Chapter 17 of the Listing Rules; and - ensuring that no director can solely determine his/her own remuneration.

-For the financial year ended 31 December 2021, the Remuneration Committee has held one meeting to review and approve the remuneration packages of the Directors and Senior Management of the Group and assesses the performance of the Executive Directors and other related matters.
+For the financial year ended 31 December 2022, the Remuneration Committee has held one meeting to review and approve the remuneration packages of the Directors and Senior Management of the Group and assesses the performance of the Executive Directors and other related matters.